mbraekman/mbraekman.github.io/docs/azure/apim/s2s-auth-with-aad-oauth2.md

 ## Protect your API's using OAuth2.0 and Azure AD

-> Or how service to service communication __can__ make use of JWT-tokens issued and validated by Azure AD.
+> Or how service to service communication __can__ make use of JWT-tokens issued and validated by Azure Active Directory.

 When setting up API's often the most difficult part about it, is making them secure but easily configurable.
 Since we don't want to be modifying the configuration of our API Management policy every time a new partner wants to connect, there is a way to leverage Azure Active Directory application roles for this, providing a manner for you to allow API-access based on these roles.